The Song of Middle Earth

-The Song of Middle Earth is a book by author David Harvey, published in 1985.
+The Song of Middle Earth: J. R. R. Tolkien’s Themes, Symbols and Myths is a book by David Harvey, published in 1985.

 Plot summary

-The Song of Middle Earth is a book which contends that Tolkien's work is more original than critics say, and that Tolkien was creating a Mythology for England.
+The Song of Middle Earth contends that Tolkien's work is more original than critics have claimed, and that Tolkien in his work was trying to create a modern mythology for England.

 Reception

 Dave Langford reviewed The Song of Middle Earth for White Dwarf #67, and stated that "This stodge should appeal to hobbits, who you'll remember 'liked to have books filled with things that they already knew, set out fair and square with no contradictions.'"